zipvilization/Zipvilization/trinomial/ai.md

 Its value is not measured by authority.

-It is measured by understanding.
+It is measured by its ability to help Humans and future Colonists understand an increasingly complex civilization.

 ---